hfz1337/Eruditus/README.md

 - Provides a utility to lookup system calls from a specific architecture
 - Provides a utility for basic encoding schemes
 - Provides a utility for classic ciphers
+- Provides a utility to get payloads from PayloadAllTheThings

 ### Supported platforms
 As you already read this bot can interact with the CTF platforms, meaning that you can: